Peer Review Process

 The corresponding author must submit the manuscript and related files (e.g. supporting data files, media, etc.).
 From the point of submission through to publication, all communication related to that manuscript will be directed to and received from the corresponding author.
 It is the responsibility of the corresponding author to ensure that all authors are aware of and approve the submission of the manuscript, its content, authorship, and order of authorship.
 Confirmation of this action is required at submission of all manuscripts.

-In addition to removing all individually identifiable information from within the document, the corresponding author should check the Microsoft Word document properties and remove any identifiable information.
-For information on removing this information, please consult Microsoft help documentation or contact the editors.
+In addition to removing all individually identifiable information from within the document, the corresponding author should check the document properties and remove any identifiable information.

 All supplemental files (figures, images, data sets, etc.) should also have any individually identifiable information removed prior to submission.

-If a cover letter will be submitted with the manuscript, it may contain identifiable information, and will be submitted/uploaded separate from the manuscript file to preserve the blind review process.
+If the authors wish to submit a cover letter with the manuscript, it may contain identifiable information, and will be submitted/uploaded separate from the manuscript file to preserve the anonymous review process.

 Human Subjects Research

-All research involving human participants must have been approved by the authors' institutional review board or equivalent committee(s) and that board must be named by the authors in the manuscript.
+All research involving human participants must have been approved by the authors' institutional review board or equivalent ethics committee(s), and that board must be named by the authors in the manuscript.

 Only articles that have not been published previously, that have not been simultaneously submitted elsewhere, and that are not under review for another publication should be submitted to this journal.
 The journal editors will assume that submission of an article to this journal implies that all the foregoing conditions are applicable.